 BIG Health Benefits of 12 Hour Intermittent Fasting

-There is good research to support a number of different health benefits of fasting.
+There is good research to support a number of different health benefits of 12 hour intermittent fasting.
 You don’t need to avoid food for days on end to reap the benefits either!
 Here are some of the benefits of 12 Hour Intermittent Fasting.

 12 Hour Intermittent Fasting has been shown to support mitochondrial health and anything that supports mitochondrial health also improves brain health.